LearnPrologNow/lpn/README.md

 but it might prove to take longer.

 Termarized HTML is being used to create components, such as a code query or navigation page.
 Where possible this should be improved upon.
-Notably a tree style navigation side panel needs to be created.

 #### CSS